 Courtlyn grew up in western Colorado where she took full advantage of abundant opportunities to spend time outdoors hiking, biking, and skiing.
-Her love of the outdoors and concern for the environment led her to study environmental engineering at the University of Colorado Boulder.
-Now she is a senior in the program and expects to graduate in May 2018.
+Her love of the outdoors and concern for the environment led her to study environmental engineering at the University of Colorado Boulder, from where she recently graduated with her degree.

 Courtlyn has worked on several farms across the United States, and she spent a summer studying food systems in Denmark and England.
-Not only was this farming experience rewarding, but it also created an appreciation for the hard work that goes into agriculture and the amount of food waste that exists across the world.
+Not only was this farming experience rewarding, but it also created an appreciation for the hard work that goes into agriculture and the amount of food surplus and waste that exists across the world.

 In addition, Courtlyn co-founded a nonprofit organization in 2016 called BridgeUSA that engages college students in virtuous discourse about contentious issues.
-Courtlyn is currently pursuing her Masters in Environmental Engineering and, in moments of cultivated spare time, enjoys volunteering as a park ranger in the Indian Peaks Wilderness and playing cello around Boulder.
+Courtlyn is currently pursuing her Masters in Environmental Engineering and, in moments of cultivated spare time, enjoys volunteering as a park ranger in the Indian Peaks Wilderness and playing cello at gigs around Metro Denver.

 Reuben merged his previous careers in politics, education, and social work with his passion for agriculture.
 While spending a decade in social work, he began to understand the importance of access to affordable and healthful food for all.
 His passion for growing food at home led to starting community gardens which then led to farming for different entities, such as Denver Public Schools.
 Reuben now serves community in the role of Food Systems Policy Advocate, as well as the Food Security Specialist at Children’s Hospital Colorado.